 Lake Washington Regional Park & Campground, 47102 Washington Park Road, Kasota, MN 56060

 Other Public Access Wi-Fi locations in Le Sueur County

-There are also several other public Wi-Fi access points at public schools and libraries now operating.
+There are also several other public Wi-Fi access points at public schools and libraries.

 Cleveland Public School, guest network

 Elysian Area Library